datopian/gift-portal/README.md

 ## Unit Tests

-The unit tests are using jest.
-To add more tests you should follow the structure to add new ones inside `__tests__` directory.
+The unit tests are using `jest`.
+To add more tests, you should follow the structure to add new ones inside `__tests__` directory.
-To run tests you can run with the following commands:
+You can run the tests with the following commands:
 <br />

 > Just run the tests